 Currently we do not require daily reservations for season pass, Ikon Pass, Mountain Collective, or ticket pack holders.
-Online lift tickets are now on sale for December 14 and later, and we strongly encourage guests to purchase lift tickets online in advance.
+Lift tickets are on sale now, and must be purchased online in advance.
 Online tickets will be priced lower, and will provide contactless pickup at our new Online Express ticket kiosks in the base area.
-It is possible that lift tickets may be limited or unavailable to purchase at the ticket window on peak days.
+It is possible that lift tickets may be limited or unavailable to purchase on peak days.

 Base Lodge Restrictions

-Capacity will be strictly limited inside the Base Lodge this season, and gear storage and changing will not be permitted.
+Capacity is strictly limited inside the Base Lodge this season, and gear storage and changing is not permitted.
 Guests should come prepared to boot up at their cars, and only bring with them items that can be carried throughout the day (small day packs, for example).
 We have installed additional, temporary outdoor restrooms to limit indoor traffic, and guests should expect to spend minimal time indoors during their visit.

 Please note that due to reduced indoor capacity, brown bag lunches will not be permitted in the Base Lodge this season.

-Our new RFID ticketing system will provide contactless ticket checking at our chairlifts, and guests will be asked to ride the lift with members of the group they travelled with.
-Lift attendants will not require guests to ride a chairlift with people they do not know.
-Lift mazes will be arranged to provide safe spacing between lanes, and all guests will be required to wear face coverings while in line and while riding the lift.
+Our new RFID ticketing system provides contactless ticket checking at our chairlifts, and guests are asked to self-group and load with members of their travelling party.
+Quad chairlifts may be the exception, where two singles may be asked to ride together on opposite sides of the chair.
+Lift attendants will never require guests to ride a chairlift with people they do not know if they are not comfortable doing so.
+Lift mazes will be arranged to provide safe spacing between lanes, and all guests are required to wear face coverings while in line and while riding the lift.

-Indoor occupancy in all of our restaurants will be limited in accordance with current Maine guidelines, and face coverings will be required for all guests except when seated at a table.
+Indoor occupancy in all of our restaurants is limited in accordance with current Maine guidelines, and face coverings are required for all guests except when seated at a table.
 All restaurants will feature expanded takeout offerings, and our new point of sale system will allow for contactless payments and online ordering.

 No large scale gatherings are currently planned or scheduled, though this could change if guidance from health authorities changes.
 All competitions will follow the guidelines of the relevant governing body.

-Lodging will be available this winter in the Sugarloaf Mountain Hotel and resort condos, and will operate in accordance with Maine guidelines.
-All lodging properties booked through Sugarloaf, including the Hotel, condos, and private homes, will follow American Hotel and Lodging Association Stay Safe guideline for cleaning and safety protocols.
+Lodging is available this winter in the Sugarloaf Mountain Hotel and resort condos, and will continue to operate in accordance with Maine guidelines.
+All lodging properties booked through Sugarloaf, including the Hotel, condos, and private homes, follow American Hotel and Lodging Association Stay Safe guideline for cleaning and safety protocols.

-All shuttles will operate at 50% capacity, and face coverings will be required at all times while inside the shuttle.
-All shuttle busses will be sanitized after every drop off, and a second base area dropoff location has been added to reduce congestion.
+All shuttles are operating at 50% capacity, and face coverings are required at all times while inside the shuttle.
+All shuttle busses are sanitized after every drop off, and a second base area dropoff location has been added to reduce congestion.
 We encourage guests to drop off passengers in the Sugarloaf Mountain Hotel lot before parking to reduce the number of passengers on busses.

 Ski School & Daycare

 - All daily and seasonal lesson programs for ages 7-and-over will operate this season.
-Group sizes will be limited, and all programs will meet outdoors on the snow, rather than inside the Base Lodge.
+Group sizes are limited, and all programs meet outdoors on the snow, rather than inside the Base Lodge.

-- Lesson programs for ages 6-and-under, including Minicuffers and Mountain Magic, will not be available this season.
+- Lesson programs for ages 6-and-under, including Minicuffers and Mountain Magic, are not available this season.

-- Daycare will not be available to guests this winter, as our daycare facility will not be able to operate within current state guidelines.
+- Daycare is not available to guests this winter, as our daycare facility is not able to operate within current state guidelines.